 - Using the Memory StickTM slot; - Using one of the PC Card slots.
 To do this, you need an optional PC Card adapter.

-You can only insert 1 Memory StickTM at the time!
+You can only insert one Memory StickTM at a time.

 To insert a Memory StickTM using the Memory StickTM slot, proceed as follows: